-Dolphin trainers need to know a lot about dolphins, especially how they behave.
-So most of our trainers here at CMA have degrees in Psychology along with their studies in Biology.
-The four-year bachelor degree is a good start, but experience in training really helps.
-Many trainers start out by volunteering or interning at marine animal facilities, like CMA.
-It's a job in demand, so be willing to relocate to and work you're your way up.
+Animal care specialists in marine science need to know a lot about dolphins and other animals, especially how they behave; thus most of our specialists here at CMA have degrees in psychology along with furthered studies in biology.
+A four-year bachelor’s degree is a good start, but experience in animal training really helps.
+Many trainers start out by volunteering or interning at marine animal facilities, such as Clearwater Marine Aquarium.
+It’s a job in demand, so be willing to relocate and work your way up.